rodtoll/homebridge-isy-js/README.md

 criteria specified in the config.

 NEEDED: Someone with a Venstat Insteon thermostat to add support for it.
 I will accept submissions for implementations if someone is interested.

+# Requirements

+Only the ISY 994 and newer devices are supported.
+The ISY 99i device is no longer supported as this library depends on a later version of the REST/Websocket interface.

 # Installation